 I attempted a gallic shrug of my own.
 “That it’s a horrible lie.”
 My voice came out smooth as silk.
-All of my years of practice hiding my true feelings now felt like they’d been leading me up to this moment.
+All those years of practice hiding my true feelings felt like they’d been leading me to this moment.
 “My husband has a lot of political enemies.
 It seems one of them has taken to slandering him in a most base manner.”

 “Don’t you lie to me.
 I have someone’s word that this is real.”
 His mouth twisted into a grimace as he glanced between the three of us.
 “You let them share you between them like some common whore?”

 His face turned scarlet at the perceived lie, and he closed the distance between us in three long strides.

 I held myself still, my entire body rigid as I fought the urge to stab him.
 The feel of the brace weighed heavily on my arm, calling out to me.
 I wanted nothing more than to flick my wrist backward and bury the blade in his gullet, but he still held his gun, and I didn’t think I was strong or fast enough to keep him from shooting me even after being wounded.
 I would have to wait for a moment to take him by surprise when he set the gun down.
 He couldn’t hold the thing forever.

 I turned my face to the side when his breath reached me.
 The smell of sour wine and pipe smoke brought back too many memories, of all the other times he’d come close enough to hit me.

 “That black eye from the riot, or your husband?”
 Father asked.
 Even though he loathed John, I could tell from his tone that he hoped John had been the one to give it to me.

 “Remember what I said would happen if you ever harmed her again,” John drawled.

 Father turned toward him.
 “I haven’t touched her.”

 “Actually, you have,” John said.